The Great Outdoors: Australia

 I have been lucky enough to visit both Heron and Lizard Island recently.
 These spots are very different, with Heron being more rustic and family-friendly, whereas Lizard is much more of a luxurious getaway.
 But the thing they have in common is that they both provide excellent up-close-and-personal access to the marine life of the Great Barrier Reef, with a wealth of activities to do in the area.

 Heron Island, for me, meant waking early to birdsong (the island is a bird lovers’ idyll), donning rubber boots and going on a guided interpretive reef walking tour, followed by many blissful forages underwater – either snorkeling from the beach or on a guided boat trip, cramming in as many of the 21 dive sites that I could during my short stay.
-And while the island’s azure waters and golden sands offered up colours I am unlikely to forget anytime soon, the underwater kaleidoscope I encountered – not to mention manta rays with wings the size of light aircraft – became indelibly etched on my memory.
+And while the island’s azure waters and golden sands offered up colors I am unlikely to forget anytime soon, the underwater kaleidoscope I encountered – not to mention manta rays with wings the size of light aircraft – became indelibly etched on my memory.

 My stay on Lizard Island was, simply put, a notch above any island experience I’ve ever had.
 The food and wine were excellent and the accommodation and service flawless.
-These things, you’d hope, come as standard for a lodge of this calibre, but they are still worth writing home about.
+These things, you’d hope, come as standard for a lodge of this caliber, but they are still worth writing home about.

 What stood out for me, however, was the range of experiences on offer, and the incredible array of wildlife that called this island home.
-I walked to beautiful lookout points, then paddle-surfed and took private picnics on just a couple of its 24 deserted beaches, and was ferried around in private motorised dinghies.
+I walked to beautiful lookout points, then paddle-surfed and took private picnics on just a couple of its 24 deserted beaches, and was ferried around in private motorized dinghies.
 But the highlight was what lay beneath the water – this time in the form of a giant clam garden that I had to myself, which was the size of an underwater city and lay hidden only moments away from the water’s edge.

 Beneath the waves: Ningaloo Reef, Western Australia by Chris